participation in a professional

 adapt their business operations to analyze and filter mounds of

 data so important information surfaces and becomes easy to

-some small businesses management planning questions are obvious
+small businesses management planning questions are obvious and

 - How many pumps did we sell last